cognitedata/reveal/documentation/docs/migration-guide.md

 In earlier versions of Reveal, the `model.getModelTransformation()` (`model` being an instance of `CogniteCadModel` or `CognitePointCloudModel`) method would return the entire model transformation from the source geometry coordinates to the model's current transform in threejs-space.
 It will now only return the custom transformation applied *after* the initial transform from source (e.g. CDF) space to threejs/Reveal space.
 Thus, it will only return what was last set by `model.setModelTransformation()`, and the identity transformation if no transformation has been set.

-We now also provide `model.getSourceTransformation()` that returns the matrix transformation from the source coordinates to Reveal/threejs space.
+We now also provide `model.getCdfToDefaultModelTransformation()` that returns the matrix transformation from the source coordinates to Reveal/threejs space.
 It may include an additional default transformation specified for this model in the backend.

 Thus, to get the full transformation from source coordinates to the model's transform in Reveal space, you would use something akin to

 ```
-const totalTransform = model.getModelTransformation().clone().multiply(model.getSourceTransformation());
+const totalTransform = model.getModelTransformation().clone().multiply(model.getCdfToDefaultModelTransformation());
 ```
 This is useful when combining visualization of a model with other data stored in the same source (e.g. CDF) coordinate system.